 Need a therapeutic retreat.

-A day in Funchal: Start at the city park Santa Catarina, walk along Avenida Arriaga, see the Theatre and Visit the Cathedral, the Town Hall and the Farmers Market.
-Walk into the old town and enjoy the painted doors by local artists check out the gallery Caravel art centre.
+A day in Funchal: Start at the city park Santa Catarina, walk along Avenida Arriaga, see the Theatre and Visit the Cathedral, the Town Hall, and the Farmers Market.
+Walk into the old town and enjoy the painted doors by local artists check out the gallery Caravel art center.
 Reach Socorro Church and have a break at Barreirinha.
 Take the cable car to Monte, and enjoy the ride up the hills.
-There is a beautiful Monte church and tropical garden to visit there.
+There are a beautiful Monte church and tropical garden to visit there.
 When you come down you have two options back on the cable car again or on the toboggan rides, wicker cars pushed by man “carreiros”, a classic.
 From the stop point at Livramento you can walk all the way down to Funchal, it’s about 30 minutes walk.
 Check the Praça do Mar with all the CR7 buzz and have an ice cream at one of the cafes or a pizza at CR7 hotel, they’re kind of good.
 At night the old town is the busiest spot.

 CHECK OUT THE NEW MAP USE-IT plus the app for the phone is pretty good too. (no wifi required).

-SPOTS BY THE SEA:
+FAV SPOTS BY THE SEA:

 Northwest Coast: Sao Vicente (with its lava caves), via Serra d’agua/Encumeada, and Seixal ( the mini eco bar is a nice spot there to relax) and Porto Moniz and its beautiful natural lava pools.
 To eat, try the limpets rice at Seixal or the romaria soup at Porto Moniz.

-South East Coast: Machico (an artificial golden sand beach, this is a town located in the biggest valley of Madeira) See the art door around the centre, far less crowded than Funchal and has some very cool art scenes).
+South East Coast: Machico (an artificial golden sand beach, this is a town located in the biggest valley of Madeira) See the art door around the center, far less crowded than Funchal and has some very cool art scenes).
 Porto da Cruz (Food: A PIPA, check the sugar cane factory next door) and Caniçal (see the new bar in town – Ritual do Sal – Praia da Ribeira do Natal) Restaurants?
-Tasquinha do Pescador e Amarelo are some of my favourites.
+Tasquinha do Pescador e Amarelo are some of my favorites.

 Madeira has three main Shopping Malls, 2 of them with a cinema (movies are mostly shown in the original language), many international brands are there.
-If you’re looking for souvenirs here are my tips: For wine, I would advise buying it at the airport, because of the liquid carrying restrictions in aeroplanes.
-Although you have much more options in the wine cellars, just make sure you can carry it on the aeroplane.
+If you’re looking for souvenirs here are my tips: For wine, I would advise buying it at the airport, because of the liquid carrying restrictions in airplanes.
+Although you have much more options in the wine cellars, just make sure you can carry it on the airplane.
 For food and souvenirs there are shops with Portuguese brands, here are some stores – read this.

 So many choices so little time, leave something for next time and come back again 🙂